fghjorth/lqrps17/README.md

 ## Logic of Quantitative Research in Political Science

-This repo contains information about and materials for "Logic of Quantitative Research in Political Science", a five-day graduate-level course held at the University of Copenhagen, September 19-23, 2016
+This repo contains information about and materials for "Logic of Quantitative Research in Political Science", a five-day graduate-level course held at the University of Copenhagen, September 19-23, 2016.

+### Description

+The course will use illustrative examples from the political science literature, without focusing on the implementation of the quantitative approaches in statistical software.
+The course equips students with concepts needed to understand the reasoning behind research designs and modeling in quantitative political science research.

+Students will also have the opportunity to present and receive feedback on their own ongoing work (see 'Research paper' below).

+### Signing up

 To sign up for the seminar, please send an email to [phdcourses@ifs.ku.dk](mailto:phdcourses@ifs.ku.dk).

-### Dates

-Monday September 19-Friday September 23, 2016.

-### Location

-University of Copenhagen, Department of Political Science, Øster Farimagsgade 5, 1353 Copenhagen K.

 ### Course schedule